AdarshRamanujam/AdarshRamanujam.github.io/README.md

 # Adarsh Ramanujam's Portfolio
 This portfolio contains projects Adarsh Ramanujam has done in Python, R, and SQL.
-He is a college data science student seeking experience in AI, Machine Learning, and other coding endeavors.
-He is currently a junior at UNC Chapel Hill.
+He is currently a junior at UNC Chapel Hill who is pursuing data science and seeking experience in AI, Machine Learning, and other coding endeavors.

 # [Project 1: Marching into Madness](https://github.com/AdarshRamanujam/Marching-Into-Madness)
 ### Languages Used: Python